 COST & ENROLLMENT

-The cost of the USC Equity-Minded Teaching Institutes for the 2022-2023 year will be $60,000 for up to 30 participants.
+The cost of the USC Equity-Minded Teaching Institutes for individuals for the upcoming cohort can be found here.

 AT-A-GLANCE

-# of participants: Up to 30
+# of participants: Ideally 20 – 30 participants Up to 5 participants per Institution

-• Individual-level skill-building for faculty (inquiry practices)
+Key Elements: • Individual-level skill-building for faculty (inquiry practices)

 • Deep-dive into course outcome data disaggregated by race